20/11/2015 12:00 AM

 I think you must have been completely out of circulation recently, not to have heard about the plight of the humble hedgehog

 These appealing little chaps, who are commonly considered the gardener’s friend because they feed on some of the pests in the garden, have suffered a severe decline in numbers.
-The current population is estimated to be around 25% down in the last decade, which may mean there is only a million or so left.
+Since the 1950s the populations of hedgehogs has fallen by 97% with an estimated 1 million left.

 This may be caused by a reduction in their natural habitat, the countryside.
 Which means more of them are resorting to living in towns, where unfortunately a whole raft of new threats exists.
 The most obvious is getting run over by vehicles - possibly 50,000 come to grief on roads.
 We all know that the hedgehog’s first defence mechanism is to curl up, so they present a prickly ball, not many predators will find an attractive proposition.
 Sadly this doesn’t work in any way to deter cars, they just squash them!

 The list of bad stuff that can happen to hedgies (as some like to call them) is lengthy: many drown in garden ponds because we don’t think of putting something in there to help any hapless creatures climb out.
 They are also poisoned by careless gardeners who still haven’t cottoned on to the fact that slugs eat slug pellets, slugs are then eaten by hedgehogs, then hedgehogs die a very nasty death from poison!

 The list continues with getting trapped in netting, which can result in horrific injuries when they try to escape, being burnt in bonfires that seem to be a nice place to make home, until it is set on fire, and apparently strimming accidents are fairly common too.